 Paragraph Styles and Templates

-This is Word's rule regard styles associated with clauses copied from a source and pasted into a receiving document:
+This is Word's rule regarding styles associated with clauses copied from a source and pasted into a receiving document:

 It is as simple as that.
 So, if the style names associated a selected paragraph of a source document(s) is identical to a style name found in the list of style maintained by Word for the receiving document, then the style rules of the receiving document will control.
 Here is the impact of that rule:

-(2) Let's assume that a style in the source document is called "Special.'
+(2) Let's assume that a style in the source document is called "Special."
 It calls for 'single spacing between paragraphs.'
-Now let's assume that the receiving document has no style called 'Special.'
-Single spacing will occur, and the style called 'Special' will be added to the receiving documents list of styles definitions.
+Now let's assume that the receiving document has no style called "Special"' Single spacing will occur, and a new style called "Special" will be added to the receiving document's list of styles definitions.

-See Styles in the Frequently Asked Questions for a more detailed explanation of this important topic.
+See Styles elsewhere in this Manual for a more detailed explanation of this important topic.